 High School Stats

 Former assistant principal Annette Fiorentino took the helm in 2012 and has worked to bolster academics.
 The school has added three new advanced placement courses to its offerings and forged a partnership with Lehman College, where students get priority summer and school-year placement in College Now courses.
-The school was ranked number 27 on the New York Post's 2013 "Top 50 public schools in NYC."
+Bronx Latin was ranked number 27 on the New York Post's 2013 "Top 50 public schools in NYC."
 "We are a school on the move," says Fiorentino, who has also re-instituted the school’s namesake Latin program, offering courses to 6th- and 7th-graders.
 Students also read works of Classical literature in their English language arts classes.

 Admissions: District 12 choice for middle school.
 For high school, students who attend an open house receive preference.
 (Jamaal Abdul-Alim, March 2014)